 The documents provided on this website are in portable document format or PDF.
-We make sure our files are created in the most accessible way however, for text-to-speech you may need to download and install additional software.
+For text-to-speech you may need to download and install additional software.

-We test with the most popular of web browsers and operating systems however, as there are so many we cannot test with all of them.
+We test with the most popular web browsers and operating systems.
+However, as there are so many we cannot test with all of them.

 Customer feedback is important to us.
 If you discover an area of the website that causes you difficulty please contact us at [email protected] outlining the problems that you are experiencing.